From art and music to chocolate and beer, we explore the most popular museums in Brussels that are guaranteed to satisfy all tastes.

 Royal Museums of Fine Arts of Belgium

 Located within a magnificent neo-classical building in the heart of Brussels, the Royal Museums of Fine Arts is considered to be one of the greatest museums in the city.
 It actually consists of four main museums; the Museum of Ancient Art, the Museum of Modern Art, the Constantin Meunier Museum, and the Antoine Wiertz Museum.
 Within the building’s walls, visitors can discover over 20,000 drawings, sculptures, and paintings that date back from the early 15th century to the present day.
-Among the collection are a number of masterpieces by Peter Bruegel; as well as works by other Flemish masters including Paul Rubens, Henry Moore, René Magritte, and many more.
+Among the collection are a number of masterpieces by Peter Bruegel; as well as works by other Belgian masters including Paul Rubens, Henry Moore, René Magritte, and many more.

 Royal Museums of Fine Arts of Belgium, Rue de la Régence Place Royale 1, Brussels 1000